 Improving product quality and supply chain relationships in Cambodia

-Improving Market Access for the Poor in Cambodia works across numerous levels to support poor farming communities to access the sustainable source of food and income they deserve.
+In Cambodia, IMA4P works across numerous levels to support poor farming communities to access the sustainable source of food and income they deserve.
 Within the rice market, this includes:

-- Equipping farmers with the knowledge to grow high quality rice suitable for external markets - to the levels required by the 'Sustainable Rice Platform (SRP)'
+- equipping farmers with the knowledge to grow high quality rice suitable for external markets - to the levels required by the 'Sustainable Rice Platform (SRP)';

-- Supporting rice cooperatives to develop fair contracts with millers, ensuring supply meets demand and attaining a fair price for farmers
+- supporting rice cooperatives to develop fair contracts with millers, ensuring supply meets demand and attaining a fair price for farmers;

-- Working alongside cooperatives to ensure farmers can access finance and machinery necessary to run their farms as efficient businesses
+- working alongside cooperatives to ensure farmers can access finance and machinery necessary to run their farms as efficient businesses;

 - providing farmers with business training to help manage cash flow and calculating profit and loss.

-Recent results in Cambodia:
+Recent impact in Cambodia